 But I admit that here we’re not talking of NASA’s missile sciences, so these are things that are easy to understand.

 So, whoever has time to dedicate during the weekend because they have no other good-natured hobbies and want to earn from a sort of a second activity, something more than whatever they bring home with their job, I advise them to start on this type of path.
-Surely, the warnings I give also to all of my friends who ask, is to also be a bit of risk preference and the ability to support the losses, which is the most complicated thing in this world: to face the negative periods.
+Surely, the warnings I give also to all of my friends who ask is to also be a bit of risk preference and the ability to support the losses, which is the most complicated thing in this world: to face the negative periods.

 What advice would you give to those who are still looking for their own way in trading?

-Obviously, I’d recommend the basic course of Andrea Unger, the Trading Systems Supremacy, I recommend it to anyone who wants to face trading in a bit less conventional way compared to “I’ll buy this and that share on the Italian market” or when I see the mix of two moving averages, I buy and I sell… things that you can sometimes read in books, but are then books that sometimes give you techniques that don’t have even one factual counter-proof of the fact that they work.
+Obviously, I’d recommend the basic course of Andrea Unger, the Trading Systems Supremacy, I recommend it to anyone who wants to face trading in a bit less conventional way compared to “I’ll buy this and that share on the Italian market” or when I see the mix of two moving averages, I buy and I sell… things that you can sometimes read in books, but are than books that sometimes give you techniques that don’t have even one factual counter-proof of the fact that they work.
 The main thing, the advice that I give is: if you trust statistics and you want to try out the ideas you have, equipped with the platform that you allows you to do so, you take the data, which is also sometimes free (you can find them) and you test the things that you want to do, in fact in the past they’ve worked, you do not have the guarantee though that they’ll work in the future but you have a good starting point.
 So, let’s say, that making the first course of Andrea you have an exceptional accelerator because perhaps in a month you’ll manage to learn to use also these platforms.
-These aren’t lessons dedicated to the use of the platform but then in the end, seeing the things that you do, 90% of the features you learn and then you can test your ideas and, moreover, take home some interesting ideas that I repeat, are not courses that tell you only how to do but they also give you good starting points.
+These aren’t lessons dedicated to the use of the platform but then, in the end, seeing the things that you do, 90% of the features you learn and then you can test your ideas and, moreover, take home some interesting ideas that I repeat, are not courses that tell you only how to do but they also give you good starting points.
 So, this is my advice.

 Another advice: I’ve read a lot, I devoured trader books this summer, even as retired, that tell you how, sometimes, you need a bit of Zen, to fight your own ego, an entire series of mechanisms that would then help you in the time of need, right?
 Because many people tell you the tale of how the systematic trader does not have the psychological rebound.
 But they do, because the negative moments are always difficult to deal with, right?
 In other jobs too.
 Here, you have them a bit more often, there are more unknowns, so I advise you also to read a bit.
 I’ve also read the Larry Williams book, I mean, I just threw myself a bit onto the literature of the sector.